 WELCOME TO ENGLAND!

-England – “Land of the Angles” – is part of the United Kingdom with Wales, Scotland and Northern Ireland and is home to Big Ben, tea, fish and chips, beer (or bitter), Pimms, bobbies, the Beatles, Rolling Stones and Elton John (and countless other amazing bands and musicians), over 1500 castles including Windsor Castle, cricket, William Shakespeare, J.R.R.
-Tolkien, J.K Rowling, an average of 106 days of rain a year, black cabs and red double-decker buses, cheese rolling, Sir Isaac Newton, Buckingham Palace, the Tower of London, Stonehenge, Palace of Westminster, Canterbury Cathedral, Hadrian’s Wall, the Cliffs of Dover, over 53,000 pubs, driving on the left side of the road, and a world class city and capital, London.
+England – “Land of the Angles” – is part of the United Kingdom with Wales, Scotland and Northern Ireland, which collectively hold 33 UNESCO World Heritage Sites, including Stonehenge, the Tower of London, Palace of Westminster, and Canterbury Cathedral, to name a few.
+England is also home to Big Ben, tea, fish and chips, beer (or bitter), Pimms, bobbies, the Beatles, Rolling Stones and Elton John (and countless other amazing bands and musicians), over 1500 castles including Windsor Castle, cricket, William Shakespeare, J.R.R.
+Tolkien, J.K Rowling, an average of 106 days of rain a year, black cabs and red double-decker buses, cheese rolling (you heard me), Sir Isaac Newton, Buckingham Palace, Hadrian’s Wall, the white Cliffs of Dover, over 53,000 pubs, driving on the left side of the road, the beautiful Lake District, Bath, Yorkshire, and a world class city and capital, London.

 LANGUAGES IN ENGLAND